Anuraj4/Data-Structure-Visualizer/README.md

 ## Contribution

--We welcome contributions to this project!
+We welcome contributions to this project!
 To contribute:

 1) 🍴 Fork the repository.
 2) 🌿 Create a new branch: git checkout -b feature/your-newBranch-name.